josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧬_distributed_complicity_in_modern_warfare.md

 ---

-## 🧬 The shift: from trigger-pullers to systems
+## 🧬 The Shift: From Trigger-Pullers To Systems
 In contemporary warfare:

 - few people pull triggers,